Rattlesnake Creek (Bronx): Course

 According to old maps, the source of the creek was near Nereid and Hill Avenues in the Bronx's Wakefield neighborhood, where it flows southwest, then turns southeast near East 233rd Street.
 It then flows above ground at Seton Falls Park, entering a man-made waterfall.
 After exiting the park, it flows back underground.
-South of Boston Road, the creek flowed into a 15 acre man-made pond called Holler's Pond, located at the site of the Boston Secor Houses in the Baychester neighborhood.
+South of Boston Road, the creek flowed into a 15 acre man-made pond called Holler's Pond, located at the site of the Boston Secor Houses in the Eastchester neighborhood.
 Rattlesnake Creek then passes through Co-op City, draining into the Hutchinson River.
 Before draining into the Hutchinson River, it split into two small distributaries, one of which was named Mill Creek.

 The majority of Co-op City was built atop the mouth of Rattlesnake Creek.
 Some streets such as Alcott Place, Bellamy Loop, and Dreiser Loop directly follow the creek's path.
 A small nature preserve called the Givans Creek Woods is located at the northern portion of Co-op City, near the intersection of Baychester Avenue and Co-op City Boulevard.
 Despite its name, which is derived from Scottish immigrant Robert Givan, it is located above Rattlesnake Creek.
 The actual Givans Creek is located slightly to the south.